Education - Advocacy - Research - Support

 We can help you become an 'expert patient'

 By putting the pieces together, many patients become 'experts' as they learn a set of life skills to cope with and manage their chronic conditions.
 As a discerning patient learn the elements of how to locate and refer only to high quality evidence-based education.
 Our websites should be your first reference as we do the work for you.
 Increasing evidence shows that with proper support, people with a chronic condition can take the lead in managing their condition which improves their health, quality of life, and reduces incapacity.

 Each of these sites provide reliable, up to date, evidence based health education resources to support and educate members of our Australian kidney community.
-Each of our website ranks highly against our peers, in both Australian and global kidney communities.
+We rank highly against our peers, in both Australian and global kidney communities.
 For more details about our kidney health education resources and authorship refer to Legal & Copyright>

 Our Kidney Health Australia - Website Advisory and Editorial team

 This site complies with HONcode standard for trustworthy health information: verify here>

 Kidney Health Australia is an approved health partner of

 Find out how to research health information online